stuttgart-things/docs/presentations/cicd-k8s.md

 --
 ### /Git Repositories
 * A Git repository (or repo for short) contains all of the project files and the entire revision history <!-- .element: class="fragment fade-up" -->
-* You' ll take an ordinary folder of files (such as a website’s root folder), and tell Git to make it a repository <!-- .element: class="fragment fade-up" -->
+* You' ll take an ordinary folder of files (such as a website's root folder), and tell Git to make it a repository <!-- .element: class="fragment fade-up" -->
 * This creates a .git subfolder, which contains all of the Git metadata for tracking changes <!-- .element: class="fragment fade-up" -->
 --
 ### /Git clone